Tympan/Tympan_Rev_F_Hardware/README.md

 - nRF52 does not support analog audio, but evidence exists that it can use I2S
 	- I2S connections between Teensy 4.1 and nRF52 on I2S_2 pins
 - UART coms with the BC127 were slower than desired
-	- UART com pins are connected and also the SPI_1 bus for higher speed
+	- The SPI_1 bus is connected to nRF module for higher speed
+	- The UART pins are still connected

 ## Programming The Radio Module